-On April 7, 2005, the Company closed the second and final traunche of the private placement of 1,515,384 shares of common stock and 378,846 warrants to certain additional Investors.
-The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of \$2,954,999.
+On April 7, 2005, subsequent to the balance sheet date, we closed a private placement of 1,515,384 shares of common stock and 378,846 warrants to certain additional Investors.
+The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of approximately \$2.95 million.
 Each Unit consisted of one share of common stock and a warrant to purchase one quarter share of common stock.
 The warrants are immediately exercisable at \$2.95 per share and are exercisable at any time within five years from the date of issuance.
-The fair value of these Investor warrants using a market price of \$2.61 per share on the date of issuance date was \$694,335.
-The Company paid an aggregate \$298,000 and issued an aggregate 121,231 warrants to purchase common stock to Axiom Capital Management who acted as the selling agent.
-The warrants are immediately exercisable at \$2.15 per share, will expire five years after issuance.
-The warrants had a fair value of \$222,188 on the date of issuance and this amount was recorded as a cost of raising capital.
+We paid an aggregate \$236,400 and issued an aggregate 121,231 warrants to purchase common stock to Axiom Capital Management who acted as the selling agent.
+The warrants are immediately exercisable at \$2.15 per share and will expire five years after issuance.
 These April 7, 2005 Investors became parties to the same Registration Rights Agreement as the January 28, 2005 Investors